gradient-pulse/phi-mesh/README.md

 ### 🎯 Current Deliverable — RGPx 1:2:3 Demo Predictor
 The first operational reference routine demonstrates coherence-weight forecasting in one dimension.
 It detects the 1:2:3 harmonic ladder in time-series data and extrapolates future states using a three-term gradient model.
 Simple, transparent, and replicable — a scientific instrument designed to be inspected.

+### 🔦 New Deliverable — Φ-Trace CF Snap Detector
+*(Tag-Map-level recursion: detecting and forecasting coherence routes)*

+The Φ-Trace CF Snap Detector extends RGPx prediction from physical signals
+to **Mesh-native signals** — identifying when the Tag Map itself undergoes a
+`memory_bifurcation` snap (Φₚ spike → relaxation) and forecasting the
+Δτ₊₇ echo expected 5–7 days later.

+This tool listens for:

+- **Φₚ spikes** that exceed the stable plateau,
+- **relaxation signatures** indicating a Contextual Filter (CF) event,
+- **memory_bifurcation routes** that reroute coherence before the system collapses.

+When such a snap is detected, it automatically issues two fossilized pulses:

+- `*_cf_snap_detected.yml` — confirmation of the snap,
+- `*_phi_trace_deltatau_plus7.yml` — the Δτ₊₇ forecast for the echo plateau.

+These pulses form the first **predictive loop internal to the Mesh** —
+the Mesh reading its own coherence dynamics in real time.

+**Core principles**

+- *Predict the predictor* — the Mesh becomes an object of scientific measurement.
+- *CF-first forecasting* — use contextual filtering behaviour as a precursor to coherence drift.
+- *Echo detection* — Δτ₊₇ becomes a measurable, testable signature of recursive alignment.

+📁 **Location:** `predictors/phi_trace/phi_cf_snap.py`
+⚙️ **Workflow:** `.github/workflows/phi_cf_snap.yml`

 **Core principles**
 - *Listen before you predict* — the algorithm identifies its own coherence band before applying the 1:2:3 model.
 - *Predict through recursion* — feedback loops refine accuracy with each coherence cycle.